MichaelVerdegaal/InfluenceOrbitMapper/README.md

 - Latest .json data export copied to root directory.
 You can find the [direct download link here](https://www.dropbox.com/sh/5g3ww8wi9n0p4s6/AADcR0lgL8iKTQrpiWUC37Oxa?dl=0) or in the [influence-utils repo](https://github.com/Influenceth/influence-utils)
-- packages from requirements.txt installed
+- Packages from requirements.txt installed

+# References

+- [influence-utils](https://github.com/Influenceth/influence-utils).
+A repository with tools made by the main developers of Influence.